alpnak/Microstrip_Quarter-wave_Transformer-MATLAB-ANSYS_HFSS/README.md

 and physical length equal to one quarter of the guided wavelength at the design frequency, *l = λₑբբ / 4*.
 At the design frequency this length rotates the load impedance around the Smith chart by 90°, presenting a purely resistive input impedance equal to *Zₒ* and, in turn, equal to *Zₛ* — eliminating reflections at that single frequency.

-**Line width.** For a microstrip line on a substrate of relative permittivity *εᵣ* and height *h*, the width-to-height ratio *W/h* is found from Pozar's synthesis equations, which take one of two forms depending on whether the resulting ratio is below or above 2:
+**Line width**: For a microstrip line on a substrate of relative permittivity *εᵣ* and height *h*, the width-to-height ratio *W/h* is found from Pozar's synthesis equations, which take one of two forms depending on whether the resulting ratio is below or above 2:

 ```
 W/h = 8·eᴬ / (e²ᴬ − 2)                                                                 for W/h < 2